Katherine Sebov

 Katherine Sebov (born January 5, 1999) is a Canadian professional tennis player.
-She reached a career-high WTA singles ranking of No. 190, on 16 January 2023, and a career-high ITF junior ranking of No. 22, on 20 July 2015.
+She reached a career-high WTA singles ranking of No. 136, on 10 April 2023.
+Sebov has a career-high combined ITF junior ranking of No. 22, achieved on 20 July 2015.

 Early life

 Sebov was born in Toronto and is of Ukrainian descent.
 Her coaches are Simon Bartram in Toronto and Robert Lansdorp in Los Angeles.

 Tennis career

 2013–14

-Sebov made her professional debut in November 2013 at a $50k event in Toronto, but was defeated in the qualifying second round in singles and in the first round in doubles.
-In July 2013, she had won her first junior singles title at the G4 in Vancouver.
+Sebov made her professional debut in November 2013 at the $50k Toronto Challenger but was defeated in the qualifying second round in singles and in the first round in doubles.
+In July 2013, she had won her first junior singles title at the G-4 in Vancouver.
 In July 2014 at Wimbledon, she qualified for her junior Grand Slam main-draw debut where she lost in the first round in singles and in the quarterfinals in the doubles.
 In September 2014, Sebov advanced to the third round in singles as a qualifier at the junior US Open and was defeated in the first round in doubles.